harshsurana1507/Create3robot_Predictive_Maintenance/README.md

 ### Example 1 : Running the iRobot without any error:
 1. Run create_3_msg_transfer subscriber_launch.py
-2. Run ros2 launch create3_teleop ir_avoider.py
+2. Run ros2 run teleop_twist_keyboard teleop_twist_keyboard
 3. Let the robot run for about an hour.
-4. Press Ctrl+c in the terminal where launch file of ir_avoider is running.
+4. Press Ctrl+c in the terminal where teleop_twist_keyboard is running.
 5. Press Ctrl+c in the terminal where launch file of subscriber_launch is running.
 6. Run the excel_combine.py file to combine all the data of the sensors in 1 excel sheet according to the timestamp.
 7. Use the prediction.txt trained model and classification.txt trained model file.
 And give the location of the combined excel file.